biogeochem/buffalopound_interannual/output/output.md

 # Output

-Figures and tables produced from analysis.
+Figures produced from analysis.
+Supplemental figures are indicated by the "S" prefix.